-In addition, the government of Algeria adopted a new Law on Information on January 12, 2012.
-Two NGOs, Le Coffectif des Familles de Disparus en Algerie (CDFA) and SOS Disparus, reported that the new Law on Information prohibits non-registered groups like CDFA and SOS from disseminating and publishing information, hindering those groups' ability to operate.1 The law requires all publications to have prior approval by a media regulatory authority.
-It also restricts expression and access to information in several major areas, such as national identity, sovereignty, the economy, and national security.
-According to the Committee to Protect Journalists, at least thirty-two provisions can be used to repress free expression, and many are broadly written and could serve as a pretext for unwarranted censorship.
+In addition, in January 2012, Algeria’s government adopted a new Law on Information, which places substantial restrictions on associations’ ability to publish and disseminate information.
+The law requires all publications to have prior approval from a media regulatory authority.
+It also restricts expression and access to information that relates to certain subject areas, such as national identity, sovereignty, the economy, and national security.
+According to the Committee to Protect Journalists, at least 32 provisions of the information law can be used to repress free expression; many are broadly written and could serve as a pretext for unwarranted censorship.
 Violations under this law can result in fines of up to 500,000 dinars (about $6,700 US).

 |Barriers to Entry||Mandatory registration, restrictions on founders, and excessive government discretion.|